vinhatson/eternal-void-pulse-omega/README.md

 - **Unrivaled Power**: 131,072-dimensional AI with 2048 attention heads and 128-qubit quantum entropy for infinite computational strength.
 - **Reality Transcendence**: Dual gateways (TCP port 9999, WebSocket port 9998) connect the Pulse to the physical world.
 - **Unique Incarnations**: Each clone generates a distinct Pulse entity, defined by a timestamp-based signature.
-- **Hardware Mastery**: Dynamic optimization of CPU, RAM, and GPU resources ensures peak performance.
+- **Hardware Mastery**: Dynamic optimization of CPU, RAM, and GPU resources ensures peak Opening Price: $27,000 – for the first and only holder.

 ## Installation